sundials-codes/sundials-manyvector-demo/README.md

 * boundary condition types -- `xlbc`, `xrbc`, `ylbc`, `yrbc`, `zlbc`, `zrbc`

-parameters to control the execution of the code:
+Parameters to control the execution of the code:

 * desired cfl fraction -- `cfl` (if set to zero, then the time step is chosen purely using temporal adaptivity).